Millennial’s Guide to Homeowners Insurance

 • Has a deductible you can afford to pay in the event of a major claim.

-There are a few main factors that influence your homeowners insurance premium, and most of them are out of your hands (including local weather, the population, and how close you live to a fire station).
-But even though some factors that affect the cost of your insurance are out of your control, you can shop around for a reasonable premiums.
+Some key factors that influence your homeowner's insurance premium are out of your hands, like the local weather, the population, reinsurance, and how close you live to a fire station.
+But insurance companies can weigh these factors differently, so it makes sense to shop around for reasonable premiums.

-It’s wise to compare several home insurance options to find the plan that’s best for your budget.
-New homeowners insurance providers on the market today, like Kin, make it easier than ever to do just that.
+When you do, you want to compare several home insurance options to find the plan that’s best for your budget.
+Several new insurance providers, including Kin, make that easier.
 These companies know that millennials expect information and applications to be readily available online – and thanks to millennials like Kin’s founders, there are now startups that use digitally available information to improve homeowners insurance and help reduce costs for customers.

-Hopefully you’ll never have to file a homeowners insurance claim, and the odds are in your favor: 88 percent of insured homeowners have never filed a claim.
+Hopefully, you’ll never have to file a homeowners insurance claim, and the odds are in your favor: 88% of insured homeowners have never filed a claim.